-Submit your application early.
+1. Submit your application early.

-Most medical schools engage in rolling admissions (in where they accept students throughout the fall/winter/spring), and fixed class sizes can serve to antagonize a later application (simply because there could be fewer/no class spots left at that point).
+Most medical schools engage in rolling admissions (wherein they accept students throughout the Fall/Winter/Spring), and fixed class sizes can serve to antagonize a later application (simply because there could be fewer/no class spots left at that point).
 Again, the quality of your primary application should always be preserved, however there is no reason to delay your application submission if you feel that it is complete.

-Make sure your MCAT scores will be available on time.
+2. Make sure your MCAT scores will be available on time.

 Generally speaking, while most schools can receive your primary application without your MCAT scores, they will not look at it until your scores have been reported.
-As a result make sure you keep in mind how your test date/score release will impact when your application is considered.
+As a result, make sure you keep in mind how your test date/score release will impact when your application is considered.

-Make your personal statement … personal.
+3. Make your personal statement … personal.

 While addressing the question of “why you want to be a doctor” directly is an attractive topic, more subtle approaches that demonstrate why you belong in medical school can also be advantageous to your application.
-Before you start writing away, think very critically about how you define yourself, and what you would want others to know about you.
+Before you start writing away, think very critically about how you define yourself and what you would want others to know about you.
 This is a small window into who you are behind the application; make sure you seize it.

 There is no single topic you “should” discuss, but rather you need to make sure that everything you do write about is specific to you and completely genuine.
 Grew up on a family farm?
 Have an interesting story about your journey to the States?
 Had a near-death experience?
 Write about it!
 Show the admissions committee that you are not just another student who has a GPA and MCAT score, but rather you are a “real person” who has much to contribute to the field of medicine.

+Section Five of the AMCAS application provides space to highlight up to 15 separate Work and Activity experiences.
 You want to diversify and give the admissions committee an inclusive look into all the different things you have done before applying to medical school.
 These activities DO NOT have to be only ones that directly apply to medicine.
 (For example, in the past I did marine biology research and this was a topic that came up in most of my interviews that was fun to talk about, and in no way directly related to medicine).

-Represent yourself honestly.
+8. Represent yourself honestly.

 In the end, you must make sure that your compiled application is very much in line with who you are.
-There may be the desire to embellish, or say what you “expect” admissions members want to hear.
-However if your application is anything less than genuine, this will be very obvious to experienced application reviewers.
+You may wish to embellish, or say what you “expect” admissions members want to hear.
+However, if your application is anything less than genuine, this will be very obvious to experienced application reviewers.
 Honesty and clear communication are also important skills in the field of medicine, and your primary application needs to embody both of these fully.